HVML/PurC/README.md

 You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+Note that the software in `Tools/` may use other open source licenses.
+Please refer the COPYING file or LICENSE file for the licenses in the source directories under `Tools/`.

 ## Tradmarks